-6.2.4 ATTACHING A MONITOR, KEYBOARD, AND MOUSE TO THE REMOTE UNIT
+6.2.3 ATTACHING A MONITOR, KEYBOARD, MOUSE, AND SERIAL DEVICE TO THE REMOTE UNIT'S USER PORTS

-Making sure that the monitor is powered OFF, plug the mouse into the keyboard, then plug the monitor and keyboard into the matching ports on the Remote Unit, as shown in Figure 6-3.
+Making sure that the monitor and serial device are powered OFF, plug the remote monitor, keyboard, mouse, and touchscreen (or other serial device) into the matching ports on the Remote Unit, as shown in Figure 6-3 below.
+Make sure you don't plug the keyboard and mouse into each other's ports.

 Figure 6-3.
-Attaching a monitor, keyboard, and mouse to the Remote Unit.
+Attaching a monitor, keyboard, mouse, and serial device (the monitor's touchscreen shown) to the Remote Unit.